Using your SaaS Metrics

 Your Main SaaS Metrics

-Monthly Recurring Revenue: The normalized monthly revenue from all of the recurring items in a subscription.
+Monthly Recurring Revenue (MRR): The normalized monthly revenue from all of the recurring items in a subscription.

 MRR Churn: The monthly erosion of your SaaS monthly recurring revenue.